the-aerospace-corporation/mtip-cameo-plugin/README.md

 ## Version History

+* 1.0.6
+    * Added Cameo global id on export.
+Import defaults to using this id when available.
 * 1.0.5
     * Fixed support for views, viewpoints, and stakeholders when exchanging models with Sparx EA
     * Added support for PackageImport relationships while filtering out underlying libraries